-How to Write a Book Description That Will Sell Your Book
+How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 1. Keep it short.

-Somewhere between 150 and 250 words and no more than three paragraphs.
-You don’t want to bore people into putting the book down and the fewer words, the less likely you are to put in unnecessary plot points.
+Somewhere between 150 and 250 words and no more than three paragraphs is the sweet spot.
+You don’t want to bore people into putting the book down, and the fewer words, the less likely you are to put in unnecessary plot points.

+This means you should spend less time explaining detail and more focus on plot.
+What are the big hooks for your story?
+What stands out, and how do these events and decisions establish a unique character making a decision that pushes them into some sort of adventure or life-changing event.

+(By the way, did you write a premise?
+Did you use the Write Structure for your plot?
+This might be a good time to revisit it and use those key points.)

 2. Write in third person.